vacu9708/WHO-AM-I/Diary at work/3. 2024.2/readme.md

 - Loaded a dummy (module) driver to the linux
 ## 2.22
 - Modified the document on the GPIO device driver
-- Write document that readers don't need to ask about
+## 2.23
+- Connected a device to a driver by editing the .dts file